Is alkaline water good for dogs? This question is a tricky one and has more than one answer depending on which way you look at it.

-Life Ionizers, Tyent, AlkaViva, and Enagic ionizers all add molecular hydrogen to the alkaline ionized water produced by their machines.
+Life Ionizers, Tyent, AlkaViva, and Enagic ionizers all boost the level of molecular hydrogen in the ionized water their machines produce.

 I’m having trouble believing that ionized water from a trustworthy ionizer can harm a dog’s health.

-I am, however, unsure about the benefits of alkaline ionized water produced by alkaline water filter pitchers.
+I am, however, unsure about the benefits of filtered water from alkaline water pitchers.
 Here’s why:

 I love dogs and have had family dogs my entire life.
 That’s why providing accurate information in this guide is so important to me.

 The video above of the dog choosing alkaline water over tap water is enough proof for me to trust in a dog’s instincts.

 Remember, dogs have an incredible sense of smell.
 Imagine how pungent the chlorine scent in tap water must be for them compared to our nostrils.

 And one final point I’d like to make is that the filters in leading water ionizers do an outstanding job of removing water contaminants.

 Read through my reviews for AlkaViva ionizers to see the lengths the company went to remove 172 known water contaminants by up to 99.9% for almost all tested contaminants.